LibraryCarpentry/lc-wikidata/index.md

 > ## Prerequisites
 >
+> 1. Learners need a proper internet connection.
 >
-> 1. Learners need to understand what items and statements are.
->
-> 2. Learners need a proper internet connection.
->
-> 3. There is no need for pre installations.
+> 2. There is no need for pre installations.
 {: .prereq}

 {% include links.md %}